GNOME! The default on Ubuntu!

 gsettings set org.gnome.shell.extensions.dash-to-dock transparency-mode FIXED

-There is basic split screen tiling built in.
+There is extremely basic split screen tiling built in to GNOME.

 By dragging windows to the left and right edges of the screen you can tile them side by side.

-There are some attempts to support more sophisticated tiling:
+There are various attempts to support more sophisticated tiling, addressed below.
+As the author of slinger

 - gtile (extension page)